SHEDOOMTC/shedoomtc.github.io/index.md

 # Welcome to my blog

-This is the beginning of something huge; because Abundance lies in the Future.
+Abundance lies in the Future.